 - 3. Under Name you enter the new tag and save the entry with OK. - 4.
 Navigate to the dialog with WLAN controller > AP configuration > Access point table. - 5.
-Select an existing AP profile with Edit or add a new one, if necessary. - Under Groups select the tag group(s) created earlier.Multiple tag groups can be specified in a comma-separated list. - The tag groups are independent of the assignment groups, the assignment of which is specified in the same field.
+Select an existing AP profile with Edit or add a new one, if necessary. - 6.
+Under Groups select the tag group(s) created earlier.
+Multiple tag groups can be specified in a comma-separated list. - The tag groups are independent of the assignment groups, the assignment of which is specified in the same field.
 Assignment groups are generally assigned by the device, so this does not need to be done by the user.
+The manual allocation of an assignment group has no effect on the AP configuration, which is in line with

-The manual allocation of an assignment group has no effect on the AP configuration, which is in line with the state check described under IP-dependent auto configuration and tagging of APs on page 64.
-The only effects are on the filtering in the command show capwap group at the console - The manual addition of assignment group for filtering purposes is not recommended.
+The manual allocation of an assignment group has no effect on the AP configuration, which is in line with the state check described under IP-dependent auto configuration and tagging of APs on page 68.
+The only effects are on the filtering in the command show capwap group at the console

+- The manual addition of assignment group for filtering purposes is not recommended.
 You should create separate tag groups instead. - 7.
 Close all dialog windows with OK and save the configuration to your device.